Her Majesty (song): Music

-"Her Majesty" is in the key of D major and is in 4/4 time.
-Comprising one lead vocal and an acoustic guitar melody, "[it] doesn't get any simpler than this on a Beatles recording," notes Pollack.
+"Her Majesty" is in the key of D major and is in common time.
+Comprising one lead vocal and an acoustic guitar melody, "[it] doesn't get any simpler than this on a Beatles recording", notes Pollack.
 It spans eighteen bars, sixteen forming a four-square quatrain and the final two being a short reprise of the last phrase.
 The song follows the common chord progression I-ii-IV-V, although secondary dominants and a diminished seventh provide some variety.
 Harmonically, the first phrase has a closed shape, the second is open to V, the third opens on vi and closes on IV, and the final is convergent on the home key.
 The rhythm remains flexible throughout, but the final phrase sees a rapid succession of chord changes.
 According to Pollack, "Her Majesty" stylistically "sounds like a strange cross between 'Maxwell's Silver Hammer' and [Mary Hopkin's] 'Goodbye'."
 Riley writes that the song "travels right to left across the stereo spectrum (a reverse image of the rainbow arc the synthesizer played at the beginning of 'Here Comes the Sun')."

 The song opens with a "crashing" D major chord.
-This, in fact, is the final chord of "Mean Mr. Mustard", which had accidently been cut out from "Mustard" as John Kurlander's edit was only rough.
+This, in fact, is the final chord of "Mean Mr. Mustard", which had accidentally been cut out from "Mustard" as John Kurlander's edit was only rough.
 Similarly, "Her Majesty" abruptly ends with an unresolved note because its final chord is included in the opening of "Polythene Pam", (Note: The final measure, which should have four beats, only contains two, the second being an A natural which remains unsatisfied because two D major beats are missing.) the song it was meant to precede on Abbey Road.
-These errors were never fixed; when Kurlander tried doing so on 30 July, McCartney told him, "Never mind, it's only a rough mix, it doesn't matter."
+These errors were never fixed; when Kurlander tried doing so on 30 July, McCartney told him: "Never mind, it's only a rough mix, it doesn't matter."